josephguillaume/hydromad/docs/pull_request_template.md

 * [ ] Have you added tests for your core features and do your core features pass all tests?
 * [ ] Have you successfully run tests with your changes locally?
 * [ ] Does your code run on all major platforms (Windows, macOS, Linux)?
+* [ ] Have you demonstrated backwards compatibility and compatibility with the current development version, or discussed a potential break in backwards compatibility?
 * [ ] Have you updated the package vignettes?